PoojaFirmware/CPrograms/Structure_union/Attribute/Readme.md

 - **Objective**: Show how to apply both `aligned` and `packed` in a structure that includes a union.

-### 3. How can attributes be used to optimize memory usage in embedded systems?
-Write code for a structure and union that minimize memory waste.

-- **Objective**: Explore the use of attributes for efficient memory management in embedded systems.

-### 4. Write a program to create a network packet structure using a combination of `packed` attribute and unions to ensure memory efficiency.
+### 3. Write a program to create a network packet structure using a combination of `packed` attribute and unions to ensure memory efficiency.

 - **Objective**: Use `packed` and unions to define a memory-efficient structure for network packets.

-### 5. How do GCC-specific attributes (`__attribute__`) interact with structures and unions?
+### 4. How do GCC-specific attributes (`__attribute__`) interact with structures and unions?
 Provide examples using `packed` and `aligned`.

 - **Objective**: Understand how GCC attributes affect memory layout and alignment of structures and unions.
+(Theory question)

+### 5. How can attributes be used to optimize memory usage in embedded systems?
+Write code for a structure and union that minimize memory waste.

+- **Objective**: Explore the use of attributes for efficient memory management in embedded systems.

 ---